mongodb/mongo/src/mongo/db/repl/README.md

 roll back in the future.
 Thus majority reads prevent **dirty reads**, though they often are **stale reads**.

+Read concern majority reads do not wait for anything to be committed; they just use different snapshots from local reads.
 Read concern majority reads usually return as fast as local reads, but sometimes will block.
-Read concern majority reads do not wait for anything to be committed; they just use different snapshots from local reads.
-They do block though when the node metadata (in the catalog cache) differs from the committed snapshot.
-For example, index builds or drops, collection creates or drops, database drops, or collmod’s could cause majority reads to block.
-If the primary receives a `createIndex` command, subsequent majority reads will block until that index build is finished on a majority of nodes.
-Majority reads also block right after startup or rollback when we do not yet have a committed snapshot.
+For example, right after startup or rollback when we do not have a committed snapshot, majority reads will be blocked.
+Also, when some of the secondaries are unavailable or lagging, majority reads could slow down or block.

 For information on how majority read concern works within a multi-document transaction, see the [Read Concern Behavior Within Transactions](#read-concern-behavior-within-transactions) section.